 1. Make sure the vehicle is waxed or some sort of sealant is applied.

-2. Do not allow the heat from the sun to bake those Love Bugs, thus turning it acidic.
+2. Do not allow the heat from the sun to bake those Love Bugs, thus turning them acidic.

 4. Protect the areas that are prone to get Love Bug splatter.
 Every time you clean and remove those Love Bugs, you must follow up with a detail spray or wax.
 You can use spray wax for a quicker application.
 It will add the much-needed protection you need.